programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Data Type and Format

-We provide 29 born digital AI licence PDFs (103,396 words), collated primarily by Estrada with input from Fenlon, based on tools considered for institutional licensing at the University of Buffalo and University of Birmingham.

-However, we scale down our lesson to also work on individual licence agreements.
+This lesson demonstrates how to use our pre-prepared dictionary to identify potentially problematic terms in a sample corpus of real-world licences, held in PDF format.
+The sample corpus contains 29 born-digital AI licence PDFs (103,396 words), collated primarily by Estrada with input from Fenlon, based on tools considered for institutional licensing at the University of Buffalo and University of Birmingham.
+We will also explain how the same method can be scaled down for reviewing individual licence agreements.

 #### What NLP Handles Well